 There are many Japanese restaurants in Peru and they call them Nikkei food (日系-Nikkei means Japanese descendant) Many Japanese people migrated to Peru around 1800-1900.

 I noticed a familiar Japanese name at Pedazo De Arte in Cuzco and found out that she is the owner of the shop.
 Miki-san is a nice artist, I love her artwork which you can find more here on her Instagram

 Japanese tea, coca, muña - the list of locally grown "teas" doesn't end there.
-The Peruvians have a rich culture that involves traditional medicine, of which tisanes take a big part.
+The Peruvians have a rich culture that involves traditional medicine, of which tisanes are a big part.
 There is manzanilla, which translates to chamomile, but this particular tea, of course, uses Peruvian chamomile.
-It is a lovely drink - sweet, smooth, and balanced.
+It is a lovely drink—sweet, smooth, and balanced.

 Another popular herb steeped as tea is cedroncillo, which is lemon verbena in English.
 Exuding a clean and pleasant scent, it makes a calming tisane with, as expected, lemony notes.
 Caffeine-free, it serves well as a soothing bedtime drink for Peruvians.

 I enjoyed my trip to Peru very much, and I learned plenty of interesting facts about the tea culture in the country and so much more.
 My visit was made even more delightful by the warmth and kindness of the Peruvians.
 I met such kind and friendly people in all the places I got to see.

 Drinking tea can be a solitary activity, but when you share the experience with other people, especially new friends from another culture, it feels like a sacred bond, no matter how fleeting your time together is.
 This is just part of tea's magic.